Elbe-Elster – Oberspreewald-Lausitz: Geography

-Elbe-Elster – Oberspreewald-Lausitz II is located in southern Brandenburg.
-As of the 2021 federal election, it comprises the Elbe-Elster district and the Oberspreewald-Lausitz district excluding the municipality of Lübbenau.
+Elbe-Elster – Oberspreewald-Lausitz is located in southern Brandenburg.
+As of the 2025 federal election, it comprises the Elbe-Elster district and the Oberspreewald-Lausitz district.

 History

-Elbe-Elster – Oberspreewald-Lausitz II was created in 2002 and contained parts of the abolished constituencies of Senftenberg – Calau – Spremberg and Bad Liebenwerda – Finsterwalde – Herzberg – Lübben – Luckau.
+Elbe-Elster – Oberspreewald-Lausitz was created in 2002 and contained parts of the abolished constituencies of Senftenberg – Calau – Spremberg and Bad Liebenwerda – Finsterwalde – Herzberg – Lübben – Luckau.
 In the 2002 and 2005 elections, it was constituency 65 in the numbering system.
 In the 2009 election, it was number 66.
 Since the 2013 election, it has been number 65.
-Its borders have not changed since its creation.
+Until 2025, it excluded the municipality of Lübbenau.

 Members

 The constituency was first represented by Stephan Hilsberg of the Social Democratic Party (SPD) from 2002 to 2009.
 Michael Stübgen of the Christian Democratic Union (CDU) was elected in the 2009 election, and re-elected in 2013 and 2017.
 He resigned in November 2019 after being appointed to the state government of Brandenburg.
 Hannes Walter regained the constituency for the SPD in 2021.
+In 2025 Birgit Bessin defeated Walter and won the consistency for the AFD.